SystronLab/srsRAN-USRPs-COTS/readme.md

 - Use **Termux app** on the phone:
   - **Uplink Test**: `ping 10.45.0.1`
-- From the 5G core (bash into container):
+- From the 5G core:
   - **Downlink Test**: `ping 10.45.1.2`